hailegroup/ECIF/README.md

 ### Impedance-Fitting ###
-This program is fits impedance data with equivalent circuit models using a least-sqares fitting method through python.
+This program fits impedance data with equivalent circuit models using a least-sqares fitting method through python.
 This program will provide fitted variables along with a fitted pattern corresponding with those variables.
 Additionaly, an error of these fitted variables is provided via a bootstrapping error calculation method.

 ## Steps to run the program ##
 1. Install Python 3.x or greater on your computer.